 From now on, when we say WordPress, we are talking about the free WordPress.org software.

-To see how WordPress changed over the years, please see our article on the evolution of the WordPress user interface.
+To see how WordPress has changed over the years, please see our article on the evolution of the WordPress user interface and the complete history of WordPress.

-WordPress is an open-source software, which means it is free for everyone, and anyone can download and install it.
+WordPress is open-source software, which means it is free for everyone to download and install.
 Now, you may be thinking, why is WordPress free?
 What’s the catch?

-But like all websites, you will need to register a domain name and web hosting.
+But like all websites, you will need to register a domain name and pay for web hosting.

 We recommend using Bluehost because they are an officially recommended WordPress hosting provider.
 Plus, WPBeginner readers can get up to 77% off WordPress hosting and a FREE domain name.

-Based on your needs, you may have to purchase premium WordPress themes or extensions that will have additional costs.
+Depending on your needs, you may need to purchase premium WordPress themes or extensions, which will incur additional costs.
 For a complete cost breakdown, see our article on the real cost of making a WordPress site.

-WordPress is extremely flexible, which is the main reason why it is a popular choice to build a website.
-You can use WordPress to build almost any kind of website imaginable!
+WordPress is extremely flexible, so it is a popular choice for website building.
+You can use it to build almost any kind of website imaginable!

 You can use WordPress to:

-No matter what kind of website you want to build, chances are that there is probably an existing WordPress plugin (extension) for that.
-In case you don’t find a plugin, you can easily hire a developer to make it for you.
+No matter what kind of website you want to build, there is probably an existing WordPress plugin (extension) for it.
+If you don’t find a plugin, you can easily hire a developer to create one.

 Here’s a list of the most popular types of websites people are making with WordPress.